From

 was barely listening as he read the conditions of my contract and how much

-salary he will give me.
-I just keep on saying yes and ok then he said, “Write
+salary he would give me.
+I just kept on saying yes and okay, and then he said, “Write

 this number and call him right now.
 There is a visa for you.”
 My wife was